sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 #### Naming

 Sikt Design System acronym `sds` is used as prefix for packages, classes and so on.
+It used as a suffix for config packages since that is convention and a requirement for some configs.
-Sikt scope `@sikt` is used on packages to link them to our organization.
+Sikt scope `@sikt` is used on packages to link them to our organization on NPM.

 #### Monorepo